 Candlestick: Represents price movement over a specific time period, with a body showing the open and close prices and wicks showing the high and low prices.

-Bearish Candle: A candle where the closing price is lower than the opening price, often colored red or black.
+Bearish candle: A candle where the closing price is lower than the opening price, often colored red or black.
 Sellers were in control and drove prices down.
+We've written an article about how you can react in bearish markets.

 Trend: The general direction in which the price of an asset is moving.
 It can be upward (bullish), downward (bearish), or sideways (neutral).